shoes, boots, sneakers, and heels stored on wall-mounted shoe racks

 Tips

 Even if you’re practical, your shoe collection can easily get out of hand.
 Sure you have sneakers, but what can you wear to work?
 How about to a wedding?
 How about to the beach?
-How about to a wedding at the beach?
+How about a wedding at the beach?

 We tend to acquire a lot of shoes, and they can be a real pain to store.
 “They’re clunky, they’re harder to store, and there’s usually lots of them,” says Jeni Aron, an NYC professional organizer and the founder of Clutter Cowgirl.
 “Shoes can be trickier too because they’re almost a little more emotional.
 We can hang on to them even if they don’t fit.”